A-F-McG/QTip/README.md

 Clone the repo, then:

-- To run: `docker compose up` in the top-level directory where the compose file is
+- To run: `docker compose up` inside the top-level directory (QTip) where the compose file is

 - View the application on: `localhost:3000`